KC-7/car-quiz/README.md

   - [x] The quiz options will be enabled.
   - [x] The quiz options and the body styling will be returned to normal.
   - [x] The results from the previous question and the Next Question button will be hidden.
-- [x] When an option is selected, it will repeat the above sequences until all questions have been asked.
+- [x] When an option is selected, it will repeat the above sequences until all questions have been asked. 🔀
-- [x] A message will be displayed when all questions have been completed by the user, it will include the users score and a button to start again.
+- [x] A message will be displayed when all questions have been completed by the user 🏁, it will include the users score and a button to start again.
-- [x] The start button is restyled to display "Try again" and when selected it will do the following:
+- [x] The start button is restyled to display "Try again" 🔂 and when selected it will do the following:
   - [x] The quiz will go back to the start and ask a question at random.
   - [x] The score and total number of questions asked will be reset back to 0.
   - [x] The styling, next button, try again button and the messages will be removed.
-- [x] When the browser window is resized, the styling should adjust accoring to the CSS rules:
+- [x] When the browser window is resized, the styling should adjust accoring to the CSS rules. 📱 💻
   - [x] The quiz section will reduce in width.
   - [x] The buttons will be reduced in size and displayed in a single column.
   - [x] The header text will be removed.
   - [x] The header logo will change to the alt design.
   - [x] The text size throughout the website will be reduced accordingly.

-#### HTML - W3C Validator
+#### HTML - W3C Validator 🏸

 The website passed the <a href="https://validator.w3.org/nu/?doc=https%3A%2F%2Fkc-7.github.io%2Fcar-quiz%2F" target="_blank" rel="noopener" aria-label="Link to the W3C HTML Validator (opens in new tab)">W3C HTML validator</a> check with no issues.

 <img style="display: inline; margin: 25px 30%" src="readme-files/testing/html.png" alt="HTML Validation" width="40%" height="auto" title="HTML Validation">

-#### CSS - Jigsaw Validator
+#### CSS - Jigsaw Validator 🏸

 The webesite passed the <a href="http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fkc-7.github.io%2Fcar-quiz%2F&usermedium=all&vextwarning=&warning=1" target="_blank" rel="noopener" aria-label="Link to the Jigsaw CSS Validator (opens in new tab)">Jigsaw CSS Validator</a> check with no issues.